CameronBodine/PINGMapper/README.md

 ### Verify Installation

-Run a lightweight self-check (same check used in CI):
+Recommended routine verification is to run the included tests from PINGWizard.
+If you want a prompt-based check, run the lightweight self-check below:

 ```bash
 python -m pingmapper check